 Brüno Thielleux only uses his first name for the cartooning business, although why he’d want to hide his light under a bushel is anyone’s guess.
 There’s a simplicity about the art, sometimes reminiscent of Gilbert Hernandez, and despite the occasional strange indulgence such as the sheriff having a chin shaped like a boot, Brüno serves up a smoking atmosphere, styling the cast so we know their personalities just by looking at them.
 Cross is dark and brooding, the Sheriff an idiot who rules by his father’s intimidation and Stella has something within her waiting to be set loose.

 Dark twists and a pernicious history are embedded in Black Rock, and Cross’s arrival is the spark needed to set the tinderbox alight.
 A force of almost biblical vengeance erupts, but Nury ensures that’s just the calm before the storm as he keeps cranking up the circumstances amid so many delightful touches, with the unconventional revenge topping the list.
 Nury and Brüno will grab you by the throat and only let you go on the final page.
-They’ve produced two further Tyler Cross graphic novels, and let’s hope there’s not long to wait before Hard Case serve them up in English as well.
+They’ve produced two further Tyler Cross graphic novels, and a translation of the even beeter Angola followed from Hard Case in 2019.